 What’s the format of the practical examination?

-The practical exam will be a series of hands-on tasks that you’ll be asked to perform in front of a proctor.
+The practical exam consists of a series of hands-on tasks performed in front of a proctor.

 What scores do I need to pass the Skin Care Specialist exam in New Jersey?